Are you struggling to make ends meet this month? Do you need extra cash and fast? Want to make sure next month is profitable?

 2. Review everything

 With a wealth of subscription tools, products and services at our fingertips, it’s easy to lose track of what we’re paying for each month.
 Open up your bank app right now and go through all of your latest outgoings.
-Are there any subscriptions you could do without?
+Are there any subscriptions you could cut?
 Spot anything that seems too expensive?
 Ditch, strip back and cut wherever possible – you’ll feel the weight coming off your shoulders.
 Here are five steps you can take today to cut costs:

-Go paperless: Do you really need all that paper and printing?
+Go paperless: Do you need all that paper and printing?
 Adopt a paperless approach, and tell all your clients that you're doing everything digitally from now on.
 That includes invoicing, correspondence and notes.
 You'll save loads of money, and it's great for the environment too.

-Reduce travel costs: Do you really need to visit your client 100 miles away every month?
+Reduce travel costs: Do you need to visit your client 100 miles away every month?
 Can you suggest a cost-effective alternative like Skype?
 If your client insists on monthly face-to-face meetings, can you ask for your travel expenses to be covered?

 Share resources: We all have friends who freelance.
 Is there any way you can pull together and share subscription services to save money?
 What about a shared office space where you can use the same facilities, tools and apps?